Iron Sky: The Coming Race: Planned sequel, bankruptcy

-Finnish news reported on 13 October 2020 that Iron Sky Universe, the production company behind Iron Sky franchise, had filed for bankruptcy in Finland.
-This was also confirmed by Iron Sky Universe the same day.
-Timo Vuorensola himself also confirmed that Iron Sky Universe had filed for bankruptcy saying, "The production company of Iron Sky, called Iron Sky Universe, one which I jointly set up with Tero, is going under."
+In September 2019, Blind Spot Pictures, the main production company for the Iron Sky franchise, declared bankruptcy and ceased operations.
+In October 2020, it was reported production company Iron Sky Universe had filed for bankruptcy in Finland.
+This was confirmed by Timo Vuorensola, the Iron Sky franchise film director and Iron Sky Universe co-owner, saying: "The production company of Iron Sky, called Iron Sky Universe, one which I jointly set up with Tero, is going under."